 The Studio plug-in for Unity implements haptics in a similar fashion to Unity’s own audio system whereby

-Haptic Source components are placed onto game objects and assigned various haptic clips taken from Unity’s Streaming Assets, and those haptic effects are then received by the
+Haptic Source components are placed onto game objects and assigned various haptic clips taken from the games assets, and those haptic effects generated by the

 Haptic Receiver component typically attached to the Main Camera.